Skip to Content

 Is It Safe To Mount A TV Above The Bed?

 Also, consider the frequency of earthquakes and other natural disasters in your home.
-Having a TV mounted on your wall or ceiling is safer than placing it on top of a shelf or dresser.
+Having TVs mounted on your walls or ceiling is safer than placing them on top of a shelf or dresser.

-The U.S. Consumer Product Safety Commission reports that TVs and furniture like dressers chests pose tip-over risks, especially if you have young children and pets around your household.
+The U.S. Consumer Product Safety Commission (CPSC) reports that TVs and furniture like dressers and chests pose tip-over risks, especially if you have young children and pets around your household.
+You may want to consider a TV stand or cabinet that has a deeper depth that offers more stability.
+Test out these products to ensure they do not pose a tipping hazard.

 There’s a method for calculating the average distance (in inches) at which we’ll split to watch TV.
 To obtain a reference distance, simply divide the horizontal of the television by 0.55; for a 42-inch display, the distance to divide would be 76 inches.